 Molli M. Luke, PhD, BCBA-D is the Director of Certificant Services at the Behavior Analyst Certification Board.
 Her professional interests include organizational behavior management, systems-level assessment and intervention, and packaging of systems interventions as means to improve behavior-analytic services and promote application to new populations and regions.
 Dr. Luke has served in leadership roles as a developer of sustainable and effective organizational systems within various organizations which have been diverse in size, funding sources, type of services provided, and has included two non-USA locations.
 Dr. Luke received her doctorate in Behavior Analysis in 2013 from the University of Nevada, Reno.

-Margaret “Misty” Bloom, Esq., is the BACB’s in-house Chief Legal Counsel.
-For over twenty years, Misty has dedicated her legal practice to certification and nonprofit law, including a concentration on state and private regulatory and disciplinary issues, nonprofit organization, exemption issues, antitrust law, intellectual property protection and ADA compliance.
+Margaret “Misty” Bloom, Esq., is the BACB's in-house Director of Regulatory Affairs & Chief Legal Counsel.
+For over twenty-five years, Misty has dedicated her legal practice to certification and nonprofit law, including a concentration on state and private regulatory and disciplinary issues, nonprofit organization, exemption issues, antitrust law, intellectual property protection and ADA compliance.
 Misty has served as a legal advisor to the BACB since 1998.

 Tyra P. Sellers